Assessment & Immediate Plan

 In our first meeting we will meet for 1.5-2 hours over Zoom.
 You will be asked detailed questions in a non-judgmental and relaxed manner.
 All case aspects will be investigated.
 It can be helpful to have your own notes ready, such as your records regarding events/changes, and veterinary history.
 Once a full case history is gathered we will discuss the immediate plan.

 4x weekly 45-minute coached sessions over Zoom

 During the Coached portion of the program, we will meet on Zoom each week for 45 minutes over the course of a month.
 Every week we start with your questions and your updates on progress.
 Then you will be coached through easy and innovative routines, training methods, behavior modification protocols, and new ways of understanding and working with your dog.

 This program is customized.
 We will naturally pivot as we lessen and narrow down challenges.
 This allows us to be as efficient as possible with our valuable time together.

 All you need is WiFi and a computer, tablet, or smartphone.

 During your 5-week program you will be able to text message and email as many questions as you like.
 You will be encouraged to send video for review.

 Before getting started, you might be feeling really overwhelmed.
 Please don’t worry.
 With my experience, problem-solving abilities and passion, I am able to impart the gift of allowing my clients to enjoy the process of getting this sort of help.
 I understand that we are all busy, working hard, and doing our best.
 I am here to be your advocate and support and my focus and passion is to help you and your dog succeed no matter what that looks like for you.

 Will You Need More Coaching?

 No matter your challenges, my goal is to help as efficiently as possible.
-If you will benefit from more coaching, you will feel empowered to ask for what you need, rather than being told.
-Subsequent coaching is $547/month.
+If you decide you will benefit by continuing, additional coaching it is $547/month.